What is Performance Test Execution?

 Approach for Test Execution:

-Before starting the test execution there are few pre-requisite which a performance tester should follow.
+Before starting the test execution there are a few pre-requisite that a performance tester should follow.
 He must pay attention to the below points:

 - Verify all the performance test scripts locally